kowsar89/test/.github/pull_request_template.md

-### How to reproduce the issue or How to test the changes in this Pull Request:
+### How to reproduce the issue or how to test the changes in this Pull Request:
 1.
 2.
 3.